valdarlab/h2GxD-hsrats/README.md

 Environment prep
 ----------------

-This project uses a Docker container to produce an environment similar to that used in the original analysis (e.g. R v4.1.3 and R package versions available on April 1, 2022).
+This project uses a Docker container to produce an environment similar to that used in the original analysis (e.g. R v4.2.1 and associated R package versions).
 In order to run this container you will need [Docker](https://docs.docker.com/get-docker/) installed.

 Build the docker container: